ualberta-mueller-group/MCGS/docs/development-notes.md

 Hooks without default implementations:
 - `game::_init_hash(local_hash& hash)`
     - When called, `hash` has been reset, and has had its type set.
-The implementer needs to initialize the hash
+The implementer must compute the full hash for their game.

 Hooks with default implementations:
 - `game::_order_impl(const game*)`